ivycat/ivycat-ajax-testimonials/ivycat-ajax-testimonials/readme.txt

 Tags: shortcode, ajax, testimonial, custom post type Requires at least: 3.0
 Tested up to: 3.4
-Stable tag: 1.2.2
+Stable tag: 1.2.3

-==Short Description ==

-Simple Ajax loading Testimonial Plugin.
+Simply add rotating testimonials to your website.

 ==Description==

 This plugin is a light template/framework for developers to easily add rotating Testimonials to a page.
 Use a shortcode to add Testimonials to a page.
 Supports one rotating Testimonial per page.
 Loads up the first Testimonial and pulls in the rest of them via ajax, speeding up page load.
 Incorporates a custom post type for the Testimonial.

 == Notes ==